Average Price of Car Detailing in Australia 2026

 When comparing quotes:

-- Confirm what the price includes (preparation steps, number of polishing stages, which ceramic product is being applied)
+- Confirm what the price includes (preparation steps, number of polishing stages, which ceramic product is applied)

 - Ask about the detailer's brand certification if you're booking a 5-year or 9-year coating